 The dish is served with pickled onion and a cabbage and tomato salad made with vinegar and lime or lemon juice.
 The salad tops the meat, cassava, and plantains.
 It is a dish traditionally eaten on Sundays.

 This is a favorite dessert, especially at Easter and national holidays.
 They are found on street stalls and are usually very cheap and, above all, are very nutritious (that’s what they say).
 Its base is cassava and cheese, which, when fried, gets a crispy outer layer and stays soft inside.
-Flavored by cheese and cassava, topped with a honey syrup, you’ll be licking your fingers.
+Flavored with cheese and cassava, topped with honey syrup, you’ll be licking your fingers.

 11. Sopa de Frijoles